vbonnet/comp-520-peephole-compiler/README.md

 ## Some Thoughts ##
 -------------------

 * The output isn't very user friendly yet, sorry about that.
-This project is in the works, and thoug we'd love for it to be as clean as possible, getting it working is a priority at this point.
+This project is in the works, and though we'd love for it to be as clean as possible, getting it working is a priority at this point.
 * You can break the code, that's not really our main concern at this point.
 If you want to confuse the compiler with complex brain-bending input, feel free.
 Nobody's going to die if the program